4awpawz/trio/README.md

 -->
 ```

-Its value type is a `string` and can be decalred only in page fragments.
+value type: a `string`

+context: page fragments only

+required: no

 It is used to set the title of the generated page.
 If it isn't provided, Trio will use the title tag in the head section of the associated page template.